Skip to main content

 Additionally there is pre-existing usage in Banking of terms like Operational Risk or Reputational risk which are also not really a-priori measurable.

-4. A Bug Tracker Is Also A Risk Register
+4. An Issue Tracker Is Also A Risk Register

 As covered in Just Risk, we know that all work is managing risk.
-So therefore it stands to reason that if you are using a bug tracker then actually you are tracking risks.
-After all, bugs are capturing the risk that:
+So therefore it stands to reason that if you are using an issue tracker then actually you are tracking risks.
+After all, issues are capturing the risk that:

 • your customers stop using your product